Multi-Objective Agentic Rewrites for Unstructured Data Processing: Background and Definitions

 \subsection{Optimization Problem Setup}

 We now formalize our optimization problem.
 We focus on monetary cost as our primary cost metric, though our framework can be extended to capture other costs such as latency.

 \topic{Cost Model} Each operator has an associated {\em cost}.
 For an LLM-powered operator $o_x$ with configuration $x = (p, s, m)$, the cost $c(o_x)$ is typically proportional to the number of input and output tokens in $p$ and $s$, multiplied by the per-token price of model $m$, and by the number of JSON documents $o_x$ processes.
 For a code-powered operator $\mtt{code\_op}$, the cost is set to $c(\mtt{code\_op})=0$, since we want to minimize monetary cost.
 The cost of a pipeline $P=(o_1,\ldots,o_k)$ is the sum of individual operator costs: $c(P) = \sum_{i=1}^k c(o_i)$.
 Each pipeline is evaluated by a user-defined scoring function $a(\cdot)$ applied to its final output on dataset $D$, i.e., $a(P) = a(P(D))$.
-The function $a$ may include accuracy, precision, recall, or other application-specific metrics.
-For simplicity, we refer to this objective as ``accuracy,'' with $a(P) \in [0,1]$.
+The function $a$ may include accuracy, precision, recall, or other application-specific metrics\rone{; if $a$ requires ground truth labels, the user provides them, or $a$ can be an LLM-as-judge implementation~\cite{zheng2023judging}.} For simplicity, we refer to this objective as ``accuracy,'' with $a(P) \in [0,1]$.
 Our goal, therefore, is to surface high-accuracy pipelines that offer trade-offs between accuracy and cost.
 We formalize this goal using the notion of Pareto optimality. \definition[Pareto set] For any set of pipelines { $S$}, { $\mathrm{Pareto}(S) = \{\, P \in S : \{\, P' \in S \mid a(P') > a(P),\, c(P') \le c(P),\, P' \ne P \,\} = \varnothing \}$}.

 Thus the Pareto set of $S$ is the set of pipelines that are not dominated (on both cost and accuracy) by any other member of $S$.